-5.5.10.
-Oculomotor assessment
+5.5.11.
+Oculomotor assessment (Visits 1-6 only)

 Changes in parameters of rapid eye movements (saccades), such as inability to suppress reflexive saccades and delayed initiation of voluntary saccades, are one of the earliest markers of Huntington's disease (Lakse & Zee, 1997).
 The cortico-basal systems that underpin voluntary eye movement significantly overlap the neural degeneration associated with HD, and it is not surprising that eye movements are a sensitive indicator of the associated cognitive and motor impairments.